LeoTSH/cnn_lstm_pos_tagger/README.md

 * `src`: Contains the source files for the project
 * `tf_logs`: Contains the training log files which can be viewed using tensorboard `tensorbard --logdir=./`
 * `PoS Tagger`: Notebook containing all codes required to run the project.
 Further descriptions are provided within to explain each code block

+## Usage:
+As a prerequisite, please kindly ensure that [Anaconda](https://www.anaconda.com/download/) has been installed.

+1. Clone the repo
+2. Create the Conda environment using the yml file: conda env create -f environment.yml
+3. Activate the Conda environment: (source or conda) activate cnn
+4. Navigate to the src folder
+5. Run any of the script files to train the model

+## Results:

+# TODO